What is CAPM?

 Table of Contents

-Cost of Equity Application
+- Step 2.
+Cost of Equity Calculation (ke)

-Unlevered free cash flows are discounted using the weighted average cost of capital (WACC), whereas levered free cash flows are discounted with the cost of equity.
 But regardless of the type of cash flow being discounted, the cost of equity serves an integral role in either approach.

 The cost of equity is most commonly estimated using the CAPM, which links the expected return on a security to its sensitivity to the overall market.

-The CAPM comprises three components:
+The formula is comprised of three components:

 - Risk-Free Rate (rf): The return received from risk-free investments — most often proxied by the 10-year treasury yield